| Jean-Baptiste

 rather than reassure his deranged conscience, only served to

+exacerbate his doubts.
 We were just reaching

 that memorable epoch which saw the beginning of the French Revolution.